Why Polyphenols Are So Good For Your Health + How To Get More In Your Diet

 Beyond their role in protecting plants, polyphenols also act as prebiotics—the compounds that encourage the growth of the good bacteria that live in your microbiome.
 There, they are consumed by those bacteria, then transformed into active postbiotic compounds.

 You've likely been told, time and time again, that polyphenols have healthy-aging effects by way of fighting the free radicals that come from smoke, air pollution, and excess alcohol consumption.
 You may have also heard that they can encourage your blood vessels to remain flexible, keeping your blood pressure in a healthy range and reducing inflammation.
-And, of course, who can forget all the stories about how polyphenols control blood sugar levels and modulate insulin release?
-I haven’t even gotten to the claims that polyphenols protect against Alzheimer’s, cognitive decline, and neurological inflammation—nor that it prevents damage to cells.
+And, of course, who can forget all the stories about how polyphenols control blood sugar levels and modulate insulin release4?
+I haven’t even gotten to the claims that polyphenols protect against Alzheimer’s, cognitive decline, and neurological inflammation5—nor that it prevents damage to cells.
 That’s quite a list, no?

 In my experience, the tales are all true.
 Polyphenols are behind this list of "magical" benefits, but they don’t have much do with polyphenols acting as antioxidants.